JorelAli/CommandAPI/docs/src/arguments.md

 ```
 ## Arguments with overrideable suggestions

 Some arguments have a feature allowing you to override the list of suggestions they provide.
+This is achieved by using `.overrideSuggestions(String[])` on an instance of an argument, with the String array consisting of suggestions that will be shown to the user whilst they type their command.
+It's been designed such that this returns the same argument so it can be used inline (handy, eh?)

+### Example - Friend list by overriding suggestions

-For example, say you have a plugin which has a "friend list" for players.
-If you want to say, teleport to a friend in that list, you could use a `PlayerArgument`, which has the list of suggestions overridden with the list of friends that that player has.
+Say you have a plugin which has a "friend list" for players.
+If you want to teleport to a friend in that list, you could use a `PlayerArgument`, which has the list of suggestions overridden with the list of friends that that player has.

 ```java
 String[] friends = //Some String array populated with friends